dragon7-fc/misc/algorithm/LeetCode/[Hard] [Solution] 135. Candy.md

 ![135_Candy_Constant_Space.png](img/135_Candy_Constant_Space.png)

 From this figure, we can see that the candy distributions in the subregions always take the form $\text{1, 2, ...n}$ or $\text{n, ..., 2, 1}$.
-For the first mountain comprised by the regions aa and bb, while assigning candies to the local peak point ($pt.
-5$), it needs to be included in aa to satisfy the left neighbour criteria.
-The local valley point at the end of region bb ($pt.
+For the first mountain comprised by the regions $a$ and $b$, while assigning candies to the local peak point ($pt.
+5$), it needs to be included in $a$ to satisfy the left neighbour criteria.
+The local valley point at the end of region $b$ ($pt.
 8$) marks the end of the first mountain (region $c$).
 While performing the calculations, we can include this point in either the current or the following mountain.
 The $pt.
 13$ marks the end of the second mountain due to levelling of the $pt.
 13$ and $pt.
 14$.
-Since, region $e$ has more points than region dd, the local peak ($pt.
-10$) needs to be included in region ee to satisfy the right neighbour criteria.
-Now, the third mountain ff can be considered as a mountian with no rising slope ($up=0$) but only a falling slope.
+Since, region $e$ has more points than region $d$, the local peak ($pt.
+10$) needs to be included in region $e$ to satisfy the right neighbour criteria.
+Now, the third mountain $f$ can be considered as a mountian with no rising slope ($up=0$) but only a falling slope.
 Similarly, $pt.
 16, 18, 19$ also act as the mountain ends due to the levelling of the points.

 ```java
 public class Solution {